 Under Delaware law, there are no statutory criteria or qualifications for directors.
 The law does permit a corporation to prescribe reasonable qualifications in its by-laws or certificate of incorporation.
 Our By-Laws require that at the time of nomination for a directorship, the nominee must own no less than 500 shares of our Common Stock.
 No other criteria or qualifications have been prescribed by us at this time.
-Our Nominating and Corporate Governance Committee does not have a formal charter or a formal policy with regard to the consideration of director candidates, however, it acts under the guidance of the Corporate Governance Guidelines approved by our Board and posted on our website (www.dovermotorsports.com) under the heading Investor Relations.
+Our Nominating and Corporate Governance Committee does not have a formal charter or a formal policy with regard to the consideration of director candidates.
+As such, there is no policy relative to diversity, although as noted below, it is one of many factors that the Nominating and Corporate Governance Committee has the discretion to factor into its decision making.
+This discretion would extend to how the Committee might define diversity in a particular instance-whether in terms of background, viewpoint, experience, education, race, gender, national origin or other considerations.
+Our Nominating and Corporate Governance Committee acts under the guidance of the Corporate Governance Guidelines approved by our Board and posted on our website (www.dovermotorsports.com) under the heading Investor Relations.
 We believe that we should preserve maximum flexibility in order to select directors with sound judgment and other qualities which are desirable in corporate governance.
 According to our Corporate Governance Guidelines, we believe our Board of Directors should be responsible for selecting its own members.
 Our Board delegates the screening process involved to the Nominating and Corporate Governance Committee.
 This Committee is responsible for determining the appropriate skills and characteristics required of Board members in the context of the then current make-up of our Board.
 This determination should take into account all factors which the Committee considers appropriate, such as independence, experience, strength of character, mature judgment, technical skills, diversity, age and the extent to which the individual would fill a present need on the Board.
 Our By-Laws provide that nominations for the election of directors may be made by any stockholder entitled to vote for the election of directors.
 Nominations must comply with an advance notice procedure which generally requires that written notice be received by our Secretary not less than ninety days prior to the anniversary of the prior year's annual meeting and set forth the name, age, business address and, if known, residence address of the nominee proposed in the notice, the principal occupation or employment of the nominee for the past five years and evidence that the nominee owns not less than 500 shares of our Common Stock.
 We have not engaged, nor do we believe that it is necessary to engage, any third party to assist us in identifying director candidates.
 We have not received a recommendation for a director nominee from a stockholder.
 All of the nominees to be voted on at our Annual Meeting are existing directors standing for reelection.